pallavi544/SQL-Project-1/README.md

 ```

-3. Open the SQL File
+3.Open the SQL File

 Open the file project sql 11 (2).sql in your SQL editor or import it into your SQL IDE.

-5. Run the Script
+4.Run the Script

 Execute the entire SQL script to:

 Create the database and tables